 In most circumstances a severe weather warning will not result in significant flooding and therefore the emergency services will generally not mobilise for mass evacuations based on these warnings.

-The tributaries that are within the Planning Proposal area, such as Brickmakers Creek and Clay Cliff Creek, are significantly smaller than the Parramatta River and flood waters will rise much faster.
-These catchments are also ungauged and the BoM give no quantified warnings for them.
+The tributaries that are within the Planning Proposal area, such as Brickfields Creek and Clay Cliff Creek, are significantly smaller than the Parramatta River and flood waters will rise much faster.
+BoM gives no quantified warnings for them.